uwuclxdy/uwuweb/docs/project-functions.md

   justification, approved, reject_reason)
 - `handleGetStudentAttendance(): void` - Retrieves attendance summary and statistics for a student using POST data ( student_id, optional date_from, date_to)

-All functions perform role-based access control checks and output JSON responses directly.
-Admin and Teacher roles can manage all attendance data, while Students can only submit justifications and view their own attendance records.
-Parents can view attendance for their linked students.

 ## /api/grades.php